Global MA in International Nongovernmental Organizations

 Students are able to complete the GMAINGO in just 11 months because of the full-time, accelerated nature of the course offerings and program structure.
 At most extended campuses, Webster's GMAINGO students are integrated in each classroom with local Webster University INGO and IR students and are taught by faculty who are experts in the field.
 The GMAINGO combines traditional classroom courses with a professional seminar component, where students engage the classroom material through site visits to international organizations.

 A: Absolutely.
-Founded in 1915, as Loretto College, today Webster University is a regionally accredited, nonprofit private institution based in St. Louis, Missouri, with over 100 campus locations.
+Founded in 1915, as Loretto College, today Webster University is a regionally accredited, nonprofit private institution based in St. Louis, Missouri, with global campus locations.
 We offer academic programs for our 22,000+ graduate and undergraduate students worldwide.
 Because of our network of campuses in the United States and internationally, we are able to offer one-of-a-kind academic programs such as the Global MA in International Relations and the Global MA in International Nongovernmental Organizations programs.
 Learn more about Webster at http://www.webster.edu/about/.

 A: While Webster University has offered a Master of Arts in International Nongovernmental Organizations since 2008, the GMAINGO program begins with the first cohort of students in August 2013.
 Webster began offering the Global MA in International Relations, GMAINGO's sister program in August 2006.